 Just like a car or a house, you can also finance the purchase of an RV.
 Paying cash for an RV isn’t always the best idea, and we’ll tell you why.
 For most of us without briefcases full of money lying around, financing an RV just makes good financial sense.

-But financing an RV isn’t exactly the same as a car or home.
+But financing a motorhome or travel trailer isn’t exactly the same as a car or home.
 Learn how the process is different from Ian Baker’s quick and easy video breakdown above.
 Or, browse these frequently asked RV financing questions to bolster your understanding.

 Is Getting an RV Loan like Getting a Loan for a Car?